Currie, Minnesota

 Currie is a city in Murray County, Minnesota, United States.
-The population was 233 at the 2010 census.
+The population was 224 at the 2020 census.
 Lake Shetek State Park is nearby.
-The city is known as the "Gateway to Lake Shetek".
-Currie is notable for its tourism, cuisine, and recreational opportunities.
-It is home to Lakeside Hideaway and the End-O-Line Railroad Park & Museum in addition to being the headquarters of Schmitz Grain.
-Along with the census-designated area The Lakes, Minnesota, the Currie area has a population of close to 1,000 residents.
+The city, notable for its tourism and recreational opportunities, is known as the "Gateway to Lake Shetek", the largest lake in Southwestern Minnesota and for being home to the End-O-Line Railroad Park and Museum.